 Chapel services include prayer, singing, and a variety of speakers ranging from visiting missionaries, ministers, community leaders, and other special guests to JU’s own faculty, staff, and students.

 Each year both campuses share a theme that guides the texts and topics of chapel.
-On Wednesday mornings, students participate in small groups that challenge students to grow as disciples of Jesus.
+On Wednesday mornings, students participate in chapel groups that challenge students to grow in relationship with Jesus and with others.